1999 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm BOB 05 (04B)

 On October 15, a developing area of low pressure, located 220 nm northwest of the Andaman Islands began to intensify.
 By 1730Z a TCFA was issued and the first advisory on Tropical Storm 04B was issued at 2100Z.
 04B was moving to the west-northwest at 8–12 knots as it continued to intensify.
 On October 17, the storm began to turn to a more northerly direction as it intensified to a cyclone.
 04B underwent explosive intensification the same day and reached its peak of 140 mph at 0000Z.
 The storm held this intensity as it made landfall on the Odisha coastline near Gopalpur beach.
 The storm began to weaken due to the interaction with land and dissipated on October 19.

-04B was responsible for at least 80 fatalities and hundreds of houses and huts in low-lying areas were destroyed by flooding.
+04B was responsible for 198 fatalities and hundreds of houses and huts in low-lying areas were destroyed by flooding.
 Several thousand others were injured by the storm and hundreds were left homeless.
 The Prime Minister of India requested that relief supplies be distributed to the affected region immediately.

 Super Cyclonic Storm BOB 06 (05B)

 On October 23, a Tropical Cyclone Formation Alert (TCFA) was issued by the JTWC for an area of low pressure in the South China Sea.
 The low did not develop further and the TCFA was cancelled.
 On October 25, the low crossed the Malay Peninsula.
 Later that day, the system reorganized and another TCFA was issued at 1930 UTC, with advisories for Tropical Cyclone 05B initiated early the next morning.
 The storm tracked to the northwest and continued to intensify quickly; peaking as a 160 mph category five late on October 28.
 11 hours after peaking, 05B weakened slightly to 155 mph and made landfall near the same area that 04B had only 11 days prior.
 The storm slowly weakened as it stalled just onshore in Odisha, India while dumping torrential rains.
 The storm reemerged into the Bay of Bengal on October 31 as a 45 mph tropical storm.
 05B slowly weakened as it drifted southward.
 05B weakened to a tropical depression on October 31, before dissipating on November 4.

 Damage from the cyclone was tremendous.
 Flooding from the storm's rain was described as being the worst in 100 years as well as the worst in India's post-independence history.
-The storm claimed the lives of at least 15,000 people and 406,000 livestock.
-Damages from the storm totaled to $4.5 billion (1999 USD).
+The storm claimed the lives of at least 9,887 people and 406,000 livestock.
+Damages from the storm totaled to $4.44 billion (1999 USD).

 Tropical Depression 31W

+The remnants of this storm from the Western Pacific basin entered the Andaman Sea on December 5 but redevelopment did not occur.